 Who was, am I kidding?
 I was always going straight for the frita.
 My wife Marcela is with me, and she opts for one of their Cuban Bowls.

-The Yuca Fries were crispy, and the dipping sauce (some mayo/ketchup mix) was perfect for it.
-I was hesitant to try it since I prefer Yuca Fries sans anything else but glad I did.
+I choose yuca fries for the side while she went to the plantain chip route.
+The yuca fries were crispy, and the dipping sauce (some mayo/ketchup mix) was perfect for it.
+I was hesitant to try it since I prefer yuca fries sans anything else, but I’m glad I did.

 There are two things I look at before eating a frita.
-First is that they are making their tiny shoestring julienne fries.
-Second that it’s served on a proper Cuban roll.
+First is making their small shoestring julienne fries, and second if it comes on a proper Cuban roll.

 From there, I move onto an examination of what’s under the top bun.
 Are they trying to pass off some ground beef or an over seasoned regular burger patty as a frita?

-If I hadn’t ordered a flan, I might have gone for a Pan con Tortilla (omelet sandwich) also.
+I might have gone for a pan con tortilla (omelet sandwich) if not for the flan I ate.
 The cool thing is they serve breakfast all day.
 As someone who has eggs for dinner occasionally, I love that.

-If you’re not in the know, flan is the classic Cuban dessert.
+If you’re not in the know, flan is the quintessential Cuban dessert.
 Everyone has a mom, grandmother, or aunt that makes the best flan in Miami and beyond.

-If for some reason, they’re not in Flan making mode, the flan at Cuban Guys is an excellent replacement.
+Now, if, for some reason, they’re not in flan-making mode, the flan at Cuban Guys is an excellent replacement.